Effective: April 11, 2019 Updated: December 6, 2019

 2.6 All advertising for sales or solicitations sponsored by departments or Student Organizations must prominently display the name of the sponsoring department or Student Organization.

-2.7 Kitchen facilities are not reservable.
-Use of the kitchen facilities must be approved by the TMC Administrative Staff.
+2.7 Use of the kitchen facilities must be approved by the TMC Administrative Staff.

-2.8 All food, beverages, and associated catering equipment must be provided by either Michigan Catering or an approved restaurant or catering organization.
-Please refer to the Trotter Multicultural Center approved caterers list for current vendors.
+2.8 All food, beverages, and associated catering equipment must be provided by either Michigan Catering or an approved restaurant or catering organization identified on the TMC website.
+Please see the Trotter Multicultural Center website for a current list of approved caterers.

 2.9 With permission and supervision from the TMC Administrative Staff or its designee[s], Groups may decorate their reserved space for the duration of their reservation as described in Section 7 of this policy.
 Groups will be charged for any damage to the room or special cleaning as a result of this decoration.